Expectations of the program

 Q. Can I have more than 2 ad groups or more than 2 ads?

-Yes, 2 ad groups/2 ads are the minimum policy requirement.
+Yes, 2 ad groups is the minimum policy requirement.
 You may have more ad groups or ads as needed to best optimize your campaigns.

 Q. Is it best to use a homepage as a landing page or a more specific page?